Yeti recalls nearly 250,000 of its popular mugs over burning hazards linked to a faulty lid | NewsChannel 3-12

 There have not been any reported injuries yet.

-Since the Rambler® 20 oz Travel Mugs were recalled last week, the outdoor manufacturing company is issuing a full refund to anyone who purchased one.
+Since the Rambler 20 oz Travel Mugs with Stronghold lids were recalled last week, the outdoor manufacturing company is issuing a full refund to anyone who purchased one.

 The company told CNN that the product was available for purchase on its website from October 1 through October 9, and that just 15,000 mugs were ultimately sold.

-Note: Correction: A previous version of this story incorrectly identified the US Consumer Product Safety Commission.
-The story also failed to say that only the cups with the new Stronghold lids have the spill issue that prompted the recall.